hpcuantwerpen/UAntwerpen-modules/docs/SitePackage.md

 ## etc/SystemDefinition.lua

+-   `CalcUA_SystemTable`: Defines the whole structure of the software tree, including the manually installed software and system-wide EasyBuild managed software.
+Note that the table will be completed automatically with more generic os-cpu-accelerator architecture strings based on the other tables in this file.

+    **TODO** Explain the structure.

 -   `CalcUA_toolchain_map`: Associative table, with the yyyy[a|b] toolchains as the keys and the matching yyyymm value as the value (note: no dot, not yyyy.mm)